shuence/TravelWorld/README.md

 - **Reviews and Ratings:** Allow users to leave reviews and ratings for tours they have experienced.
 - **Responsive Design:** Ensure the website is optimized for various devices, including desktops, tablets, and smartphones.
 - **Newsletter Signup:** Allow users to subscribe to a newsletter to receive updates and promotions.
+- **User Reviews and Testimonials:** Showcase positive reviews and testimonials from previous customers to build trust.

+## What I learned

-- **User Reviews and Testimonials:** Showcase positive reviews and testimonials from previous customers to build trust.While building this project, I embarked on my first full-stack journey, transitioning from frontend development to working with the backend.
+While building this project, I embarked on my first full-stack journey, transitioning from frontend development to working with the backend.
 The journey was both exciting and challenging, and I learned a lot along the way:

 1. **Frontend Gracefulness:** As I crafted the frontend, I encountered various errors, but I embraced each challenge as an opportunity to learn.
 With useState and other hooks, along with Bootstrap for styling, I built an intuitive and responsive user interface.